tjoshi1234/Hotel-Rating-Management-System/README.md

 ## User Service:
 Designed and implemented a robust user service to manage user profiles, authentication, and authorization.
 Utilized Eureka for service discovery and Feign Client for inter-service communication.
 Integrated with MySQL database for persistent storage of user information.
 ## Rating Service:
 Developed a rating service to capture and store user ratings for specific hotels.
-Leveraged MongoDB for flexible data storage and efficient querying of rating data.
+Leveraged MySQL database for flexible data storage and efficient querying of rating data.
 ## Hotel Service:
 Built a hotel service to manage hotel information, including details, amenities, and location.
-Employed PostgreSQL database for structured data storage and efficient querying of hotel information.
+Employed MySQL database for structured data storage and efficient querying of hotel information.
 ## API Gateway:
 Implemented an API Gateway to route incoming requests to appropriate microservices, ensuring efficient routing and load balancing.
 ## Configuration Management: